What Is Telepathy?

 Telepathy is about communicating mind-to-mind, getting someone to feel or think or 'hear' something from far away, without the use of sounds or symbols or anything else but bare thought.
 There are several types of telepathic activity :

 When people are asked what one super power they would most want to have, mind reading comes a close second to flying.
 Some popular authors call it a fun psychic skill that's naturally available to just about everyone but it's being inhibited by our lack of belief in it.
 It's such an interesting idea that it's easy to wish it were true.
 But if someone is actually reading minds, what would they be doing with it?
 Are they reducing poverty, limiting the actions of the insane, blocking terrorists and spies, unmasking lies for the public, or even just sending 'I love yous' to each other?
+Are they serving other people, especially those in need?
 Judging from the way the world goes, apparently not.
 And maybe that's for the better, since just as with normal skills, telepathic abilities would provide us with a new way to really foul things up.
 Many insane or perverted people think they're telepathic -- could you picture the insanity they could cause in other people if they really were?
-There would even be the chilling possibility of developing real telepathic "thought police" who would investigate you by reading your thoughts.
+There could even be the chilling possibility of developing real telepathic "thought police" who would investigate you by reading your thoughts.
 Sci-Fi and horror, rolled into one.

 Some Christian writers have taken an interest in telepathy, but most of those are fringy sorts who hold some New Age ideas.
-Perhaps the most notable example of one who dug into telepathy-like things was literacy leader and prayer specialist Frank Laubach, who believed a praying person could act as a funnel between God and someone else.
+Perhaps the most notable example of one who dug into telepathy-like things was literacy leader and prayer specialist Frank Laubach, who experimented with the idea that a praying person could act as a funnel between God and someone else.
 (He thought many people deliberately block God out of their minds.
 So, the pray-er would serve as God's way around the blockade.)
 One nearly-irresistable drawback is to think into someone in order to get a kick out of watching what seems to be that person's physical reactions.
 It seems like an innocent game, but it would be manipulation of other people, and thus even the desire to do so would be profoundly un-Christian.

 Then, of course, there are the psychic mind-readers one finds in lounge acts.
 They're purely trick-based entertainment, folks, there's nothing mystical about them.
 That's fine as long as they tell you that's all it is, but few will tell you this truth.
 Their most important method is called 'cold reading'.
 In it, the 'psychic' starts with vague and general guesses, then narrow it by way of suggestions which prompt people to volunteer information.
 Then they ask further questions and make more suggestions, paying close attention to body language, tone of voice, and choice of words for hints as to what to do next.
 They need to be keenly observant, and be able to understand what they're observing.
 It's called 'cold', because the 'psychic' begins without knowing anything about the people in the room.
 There is also 'hot' reading, which depend on others (assistants, friends, hotel staff, and other 'psychic sidekicks') to gather information beforehand about the people who will probably be there, and then asking/suggesting based on this information.
-But that's really just "warm" reading, for there are instances of in-depth research, investigation, and visiting of hotel rooms and homes, which is truly "hottest" reading.
-The idea is to create foreknowledge - knowing about someone and what they're up to.
+But that's really just "warm" reading, for there are instances of in-depth research, web investigation, and visiting of hotel rooms and homes, which is the "hottest" reading.
+The idea is to create foreknowledge - knowing beforehand about someone and what they're up to.
 It's not hard to 'predict' or 'know someone's past' when there's research behind the supposed telepathy.
 I'm frankly shocked by how many people trained in the arts of reporting and science have trouble figuring it out.
-I'm ashamed when a preacher does this psychic parlor trick on those he/she is preaching to.
+I'm especially ashamed when a preacher does this psychic parlor trick on those he/she is preaching to.
 It's a gimmick which conveys a lie and sets up a manipulation.

 > So why do people think God turned these [telepathic]